sreedevi-langoju/12weekawsworkshopchallenge/week8/Labs/Serverless_FileProcessing_Using_StepFunctions.md

 Runtime:Python 3.9
-Choose Existing role: Choose IAM role created earlier In General Configuration change the Time out: 3 min 0 sec Remove the existing code in Lambda and Copy the python code from TriggerStepFunction.py( find this file in Labs folder in this repository)
+Choose Existing role: Choose IAM role created earlier In General Configuration change the Time out: 3 min 0 sec Remove the existing code in Lambda and Copy the python code from TriggerStepFunction.py( find this file in Labs folder in this repository) and click on Deploy button.

 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/abcab2f5-0578-4b88-bbdb-d16973c13192">